w3term/.github/profile/README.md

 ## Usage

-To use the web-terminal, you only need to add the following snippet in your web page, replacing the placeholders with the details of the GitHub application.
+To use w3term in your web application, you only need to add the following snippet in your web page, replacing the placeholders with the details of the GitHub application.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@web-terminal/terminal@latest/terminal.min.js"></script>